MusicWeb International One of the most grown-up review sites around 2023

 Naturally, Nathan Gunn as Billy Budd is a critical part of this opera, yet I have always felt that the action revolves round him and that perhaps it is not as significant a role as would be imagined.
 Probably sacrilegious to say this!
 However, I felt that I enjoyed Gunn’s performance least of all in this recording.

 Gidon Saks for me steals the show.
 He gives a strong and deliberately aggressive performance of the Master-at-Arms.
 Yet just occasionally there is almost a questioning, reflective nature to his singing that belies the fact that he is a bully.
-Without being a bleeding-heart liberal, which I am not, it is possible to feel that even he has reasons for his bad attitudes and desire to ‘do for’ Billy.
+In these moments, it is possible to feel that even he has reasons for his bad attitudes and desire to ‘do for’ Billy.

 There are many other great moments in this opera – for example the Novice who has been flogged in Act 1 played by Andrew Kennedy … also Andrew Tortise as Squeak.
 The male voices from the London Symphony Chorus lend their nautical charms to this recording – both in the raucous moments and in their more reflective ones.